nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 invoke start
 ```

-The Nautobot server can now be accessed at [http://localhost:8080](http://localhost:8080) and the live documentation at [http://localhost:8001](http://localhost:8001).
+The Nautobot server can now be accessed at [http://localhost:8080](http://localhost:8080).

 To either stop or destroy the development environment use the following options.